Skip to main content

 </Canvas>

-Use when: You need absolute positioning for drawing surfaces, diagrams, or drag-and-drop scenarios where controls are placed at specific coordinates.
+Use when: You need absolute positioning for a drawing surface or a diagram.
+You want a drag-and-drop interface that places objects at specific coordinates.

 Avoid when: You are building a standard application UI.
-Canvas layouts do not adapt to window resizing, so content can be clipped or leave empty space when the window size changes.
+Canvas does not adapt to window resizing, so content can be clipped or leave empty space if the window size changes.

 Panel

-The simplest container.
-All children are layered on top of each other, drawn in declaration order.
+A minimal container that layers children on top of each other, in declaration order.
 Use ZIndex to control which child appears on top.

 <TextBlock Text="Overlay text"